purecloudlabs/fixtable-ember/README.md

 };
 ```

-Then, the consuming app will need to run the blueprint/generator for your addon (using `ember install`) to complete the installation, in addition to doing an `npm install`.
+Then, the consuming app will need to run the blueprint/generator for your addon (using `ember install`) to complete the installation.